 WHAT ARE THE BEST VARIETIES AVAILABLE TODAY?

-Forsythia suspensa, commonly called Weeping forsythia, is a popular plant all on its own and is still widely grown for its large size and pale yellow flowers.
-Tough and reliable, the shrub typically grows to 8- to 10-feet.
-Its characteristic weeping habit makes it an excellent hedging plant.
-It also looks great on a slope or hanging over a wall where its drooping blooms can be fully appreciated.
+Forsythia suspensa, commonly known as Weeping Forsythia, is a popular plant all on its own.
+It is widely grown for its large size and pale yellow flowers.
+Tough and reliable, the shrub typically grows 8- to 10-feet tall.
+Its weeping habit makes it an excellent hedging plant.
+And it looks great on a slope or hanging over a wall where its cascading blooms can be fully appreciated.

-That being said, it is the hybrid of Forsythia suspensa and Forsythia viridissima, Forsythia x intermedia, that is behind many of the most popular cultivars today.
-Also known as Golden Bells, or Border forsythia, the medium-sized, upright shrub has the bright yellow flowers most commonly associated with the species.
-The cross has also produced many new varieties, including a number of lower-maintenance, more compact forms.
+That being said, it is the hybrid Forsythia x intermedia that is the origin of many of the most popular cultivars today.
+Also known as Golden Bells, or Border Forsythia, the medium-sized, upright shrub has the bright yellow flowers most commonly associated with the species.
+Forsythia x intermedia has also produced many new varieties, including a number of lower-maintenance, more compact forms.

 If you’re looking to create a hedge, I recommend using the larger, deep-yellow cultivars Arnold Giant, Lynwood Gold, Karl Sax and Spectabilis.
 They’ll happily grow unimpeded to 8- to 10-feet or more.
 The dwarf varieties Arnold Dwarf and Gold Tide are two popular forms that grow to just 3 feet and are often used as groundcovers.
 However, in my experience, Gold Tide likes to be wider than tall.
 So beware if you’re combining it with other flowers.